Dr. Joshua Prager M.D., M.S.

 Past President of the North American Neuromodulation Society

-He then completed internal medicine training at UCLA and anesthesiology training at Stanford Medical Center and Harvard Medical School at the Massachusetts General Hospital.
-He is board certified in internal medicine and anesthesiology and is also board certified in pain medicine through both The American Board of Anesthesiology and The American Board of Pain Medicine.
-Dr. Prager has held full-time positions on the faculty of Harvard Medical School at the Massachusetts General Hospital and at The David Geffen School of Medicine at UCLA, where he was the director of the UCLA Pain Medicine Center.
+He completed his internal medicine training at UCLA, followed by anesthesiology training at Stanford Medical Center and Harvard Medical School at Massachusetts General Hospital.
+Dr. Prager holds board certifications in internal medicine, anesthesiology, and pain medicine, the latter from both The American Board of Anesthesiology and The American Board of Pain Medicine.
+His academic career includes full-time faculty positions at Harvard Medical School and The David Geffen School of Medicine at UCLA, where he directed the UCLA Pain Medicine Center.

-His additional activities include serving as chair of one and participation in a second evidence-based medicine guidelines project, the chair of a best practices project, and the development of a revised treatment algorithm for CRPS.
-He is analyzing data related to the management of ketamine infusion side effects for the treatment of CRPS as well as depression.
-His most recent publication in the Journal of Pain Medicine reviews the use of ketamine infusions to treat CRPS.
+Dr. Prager’s professional activities include chairing and participating in evidence-based medicine guidelines projects, leading a best practices project, and developing a revised treatment algorithm for CRPS.
+He is analyzing data on managing ketamine infusion side effects for treating CRPS and depression, with his publication in the Journal of Pain Medicine reviewing ketamine infusions for CRPS treatment.

-Dr. Prager’s clinical practice focuses on CRPS, neuromodulation, and precision spinal diagnostics and therapeutics.
-He has run an active ketamine infusion for the last years and has administered over 2300 ketamine infusions.
-Since 1998 he has managed a comprehensive interdisciplinary functional rehabilitation program designed to return normal function to patients with complex regional pain syndromes and other pain problems that involve central sensitization.
-He is currently participating in a research study examining brain activity before and after ketamine infusions utilizing functional magnetic resonance imaging (fMRI).
+His clinical practice focuses on CRPS, neuromodulation, and precision spinal diagnostics and therapeutics.
+Dr. Prager has overseen an active ketamine infusion program, administering over 7,000 infusions.
+Since 1998, he has managed a comprehensive interdisciplinary functional rehabilitation program aimed at restoring normal function in patients with complex regional pain syndromes and other pain conditions involving central sensitization.
+He is involved in research examining brain activity before and after ketamine infusions using functional magnetic resonance imaging (fMRI).

-In addition to his clinical practice, Dr. Prager has also served under oath as a medical expert witness in many cases such as pain and suffering, worker’s compensation, and disability.
+In addition to his clinical practice, Dr. Prager serves as a medical expert witness in numerous cases involving pain and suffering, worker’s compensation, and disability.

 Book Appointment